intaxwashere/intaxwashere.github.io/_posts/2022-10-20-blueprint-performance.md

 During the time I was writing this article I was developing my own Blueprint to C++ transpiler called **BP2CPP**.
 And unsurprisingly everything I wrote here was a byproduct of my ongoing research to how to accomplish something that is so complex and difficult even Epic Games gave up on their attempts with UE5.0.

+So, allow me to advertise a bit 😇

 BP2CPP is "nativization made possible" - a plugin I created that works differently from the official one that got removed.

 BP2CPP offers _up to_ ~15x faster execution speed compared to Blueprints VM, with the ability of converting all of your Blueprints to C++ with a single click and optionally through automation support so you don't have to click buttons everytime you ship your project.